candrholdings/detour/README.md

 Detour follow server side includes (or SSI).
 The SSI path will also be evaluated against the mappings defined in `detour-config.json`.
 To aid development, the SSI-ed output will have extra comment `<!-- BEGIN SSI /include/topnav.html -->` for easier debugging SSI issues.

 ### LiveReload support
 Detour built-in [LiveReload server](http://livereload.com/).
-When detour is up, it will watch all file-based mapping destinations and changes will be broadcasted to LiveReload plugin immediately.
-Instead of using [`fs.watch`](https://nodejs.org/api/fs.html#fs_fs_watch_filename_options_listener), we use a more reliable approach by crawling file stats every 2 seconds.
-We still use [`fs.watch`](https://nodejs.org/api/fs.html#fs_fs_watch_filename_options_listener) but only for auxillary purpose.
+When detour is up, it will watch all mappings that point to local file system.
+Changes detected will be broadcasted to LiveReload plugin immediately.
+Instead of using unreliable [`fs.watch`](https://nodejs.org/api/fs.html#fs_fs_watch_filename_options_listener), we use a more reliable approach by crawling every file stats every 2 seconds.
+We still use [`fs.watch`](https://nodejs.org/api/fs.html#fs_fs_watch_filename_options_listener) for auxiliary purpose.

 ### Issues
 If you encounter any issues, please file it on [GitHub](../../issues).
 To speed up our investigation, please file with a minimal repro steps.